garrardkitchen/resume/content/blog/principles.md

 ---

-Written mainly for me, I do hope you've found something here useful that will help you with your engineering journey.
+Written mainly for me, I do hope you've found something useful here, and who knows, it may even help you with your engineering journey too.

 ---